How the Universe Becomes Self-Aware

 5.2 The Arc of Recognition

 Level 2→3: The fog begins to lift.
 Identification with thought dissolves.
 One recognises oneself as the observer of thoughts, not the thoughts themselves.
 The red pill is taken; the Matrix is seen as Matrix.
-But the full understanding of time as construction awaits the final shattering.
+This is the universe beginning to recognise itself - not yet fully, but unmistakably.
+For the first time, the dreamer suspects it is dreaming.
+But full understanding awaits the final shattering.

 The journey from Level 2 to Level 4 is consciousness correcting the initial misidentification, not by abolishing the self, but by recognising what the self actually is: not the local node, not the witness, but the whole.